orbitalquark/textadept/doc/manual.md

 Many of Textadept's default modules come with configurable settings that can be changed from your *~/.textadept/init.lua* (which is executed after those modules are loaded).
 Each module's [API documentation][] lists any configurable settings it has.
-For example, in order to always hide the tab bar, disable character autopairing with typeover, strip trailing whitespace on save, and use C99-style line comments in C code, add the following to *~/.textadept/init.lua*:
+For example, in order to always hide the tab bar, stop automatically highlighting all instances of selected words, disable character autopairing with typeover, strip trailing whitespace on save, and use C99-style line comments in C code, add the following to *~/.textadept/init.lua*:

     ui.tabs = false
+    ui.highlight_words = false
     textadept.editing.auto_pairs = nil
     textadept.editing.typeover_chars = nil
     textadept.editing.strip_trailing_spaces = true